babe269/performant/README.md

 Note that this function automatically creates a centroid value of each vowel for each speaker.

 ## How to Cite
-If you wish to cite performant, you may cite this study accpeted to Interspeech 2022:
+If you wish to cite performant, you may cite this study accpeted to Interspeech 2022:</br>
   Abeysinghe B. N., James J, Watson C, and Marattukalam F, Visualising Model Training via Vowel Space for Text-To-Speech Systems, Accepted to Proc.
-Interspeech 2022
+Interspeech 2022 </br>
+Additionally, it's avalible on <a href=https://arxiv.org/abs/2208.09775>arxiv</a>
 ## Contact:
-me: babe269@aucklanduni.ac.nz
+me: babe269@aucklanduni.ac.nz </br>
+Co-Author, Dr Jesin James: jesin.james@auckland.ac.nz